Vietnamese Scout Association: After 1975

 At the fall of Saigon in 1975, the Vietnamese Scout Association was finally banned by the communist government and its headquarters at 18 Bui Chu, Saigon was taken over.
 Some Vietnamese Scouts and leaders, who evacuated before the communist takeover, gathered together to establish Scout groups in temporarily set-up camps and continued their mission.
 Later the movement experienced a gradual rebirth, especially in the refugee camps throughout Southeast Asia (Malaysia, Thailand, Singapore, Indonesia, the Philippines, and Hong Kong) before all the refugee camps were closed down in the early 1990s; and in the host nations where the refugees made their homes, i.e. the United States, Canada, Australia, France, Belgium, Italy, England, Norway, and the Netherlands.

 In 1976, Nguyễn Quang Minh established a liaison office for overseas Vietnamese Scouts and published a monthly Vietnamese Scouting news magazine in Portland, Oregon.
 In 1980, an International Vietnamese Jamboree was held in Scouters' Mountain in Portland, to celebrate the 50th anniversary of Vietnamese Scouting.

 In 1983, the International Central Committee of Vietnamese Scouting (ICCVS) was created.
 It is the umbrella organization for Vietnamese Scouts in the diaspora.
 The Committee sent a delegation to the 1998 Congress for the Asia-Pacific Region which was attended by 150 nations.
 Since its birth, the International Central Committee of Vietnamese Scouting has organized and managed ten International Vietnamese Scouting Jamborees named Thang Tien (Moving Forward) in France (1985, 1993), Canada (1988), the United States (1990, 1998, 2002, 2006, 2009, 2014) and Australia (1996), as well as many other smaller camps and jamborees.
 It has also held training camps such as Hồi Nguyên, Tùng Nguyên, and Bạch Mã.
 (Tùng Nguyên camps provide Wood Badge training).
 Media and the Internet are widely utilized to share consistent Scouting messages and activities between local Vietnamese Scouting groups and to the larger overseas Vietnamese community.

 In 2000, a celebration of the 70th anniversary of Vietnamese Scouting was held in San Jose, California.

 Pathfinder Scouts Vietnam

 In January 2019, WOSM announced that the Pathfinder Scouts Vietnam organization, with a membership of more than 5,000, had been admitted as a new full member of the organization's Asia-Pacific Region, marking the official return of Vietnamese Scouting.

+In the midst of the COVID-19 pandemic, the PSV marked with low-key events the 90th anniversary of the newly revived and rehabilitated Vietnamese Scouting movement in 2020.